Altan Öymen

-Mehmet Altan Öymen (born 20 June 1932) is a Turkish journalist, author and former politician.
+Mehmet Altan Öymen (20 June 1932 – 19 July 2025) was a Turkish journalist, author and politician.

-Biography
+Life and career

-Öymen graduated from the School of Political Science of Ankara University.
-He began his journalist career already in 1950 at age of 18, and worked as reporter, columnist and editor-in-chief long time for the major newspapers like Ulus, Akşam, Cumhuriyet and Milliyet.
+Öymen was born on 20 June 1932 in Istanbul.
+He completed his secondary education at the Ankara Atatürk High School.
+He graduated from the School of Political Science of Ankara University.
+He began his journalism career in 1950 aged 18 and long worked as a reporter, columnist and editor-in-chief for the major newspapers like Ulus, Akşam, Cumhuriyet and Milliyet.
 He founded the press agency Anka news agency in 1972.
 In the 1960s, Altan Öymen served as the press attaché in Bonn, Federal Republic of Germany.

-He entered politics in 1961 as member of the parliament that was formed after the military coup in Turkey, 1960.
+He entered politics in 1961 as member of the parliament that was formed after the military coup in Turkey in 1960.
 He was elected in 1977 as the deputy of Ankara from the Republican People's Party (CHP) to the Turkish Grand National Assembly, and became minister for tourism and public relations in the cabinet of Bülent Ecevit's second government, which lasted only one month in the summer 1977.
 He was reelected in 1995 as the deputy of Istanbul from the CHP.

 Following the resignation of Deniz Baykal from the presidency of CHP, he was elected leader on 23 May 1999.
-He acted 15 months long at this post, before Deniz Baykal was reelected at the next extraordinary party congress in 2000.
+He held this post for 15 months, until Deniz Baykal was reelected at the next extraordinary party congress in 2000.

-Öymen resumed his journalist career, which he had interrupted during his party leadership, and wrote on political issues in his column in the newspaper Radikal.
+Öymen resumed his journalism career, which he had interrupted during his party leadership, and wrote on political issues in his column in the newspaper Radikal.

 In the 1980s and 1990s, he was awarded several times for his journalism.

+Öymen died of multiple organ failure in Şişli, Istanbul, on 19 July 2025, at the age of 93.
+On 22 July 2025, after the official ceremony at the Grand National Assembly and the funeral prayer at Teşvikiye Mosque, he was interred in his family's plot at the Zincirlikuyu Cemetery in Istanbul.